CyberFlameGO/svnpython/Doc/library/ctypes.rst

    other systems ``('ascii', 'strict')``.

-.. function:: set_errno(value)

-   Set the current value of the ctypes-private copy of the system :data:`errno` variable in the calling thread to *value* and return the previous value.

-   .. versionadded:: 2.6

-.. function:: set_last_error(value)

-   Windows only: set the current value of the ctypes-private copy of the system :data:`LastError` variable in the calling thread to *value* and return the previous value.

-   .. versionadded:: 2.6

 .. function:: sizeof(obj_or_type)

    Returns the size in bytes of a ctypes type or instance memory buffer.
 Does the